Negative Risk Response

-Once the risk analysis is complete (both qualitative and quantitative) risk response is prepared for all of the high (red) risks and many of the medium (yellow) risks.
-Typically no risk response is required for the low (green) risks.
+Once the risk analysis is complete (both qualitative and quantitative), a risk response is prepared for all of the high (red) risks and many of the medium (yellow) risks.
+Typically, no risk response is required for the low (green) risks.

 Whenever a risk changes priority, the risk response should be reassessed.

 If a risk response has been implemented in the project plan, but it is later determined to be insufficient to accommodate the risk, additional risk response should be created.